ratt-ru/tigger/README.rst

 ------------------------------

 System dependencies: PyQt 5.14.1 (or 5.15), PyQt-Qwt and Qwt6.1.4 (or 6.1.5).
 These are already present in most Linux distributions.

-Please note this package **does not** use the version of PyQt 5 that is installable from PyPI.
+Please note that, this package **does not** use the version of PyQt 5 that is installable from PyPI.

 To install the system dependencies on Ubuntu 20.04 you can run::